Interviews

 Graduated Harvard Medical School Class of 1989

-Dr. Roubideaux worked in clinical practice for the Indian Health Service, conducted extensive research on American Indian health issues, and in 2009, was appointed as Director of the Indian Health Service in the administration of President Barack Obama.
+Dr. Roubideaux worked in clinical practice for the Indian Health Service, conducted extensive research on American Indian health issues, and was appointed as the Director of the Indian Health Service in the administration of President Barack Obama in 2009.
 She was the first woman to serve in this position.

 “I am a member of the Rosebud Sioux Tribe.
 And also Standing Rock Sioux. … I first decided to become a doctor when I was thinking about careers in high school.
 And I recalled the incredible need that there was for doctors in the Indian Health Service.”